syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 ---

 # Convert HTML to PDF file in Blazor

-# Steps to convert HTML to PDF in Blazor application:
+Steps to convert HTML to PDF in Blazor application

-Step 1: Create a new C# Blazor application project.
+Create a new C# Blazor application project.
 Select Blazor App from the template and click the Next button.
 ![Blazor_step1](htmlconversion_images/blazor_step1.png)

-Step 2: Now, the project configuration window appears.
+Now, the project configuration window appears.
 Click Create button to create a new project with the default project configuration.
 ![Blazor_step2](htmlconversion_images/blazor_step2.png)

-Step 3: Install the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows/) NuGet package as a reference to your Blazor application from [NuGet.org](https://www.nuget.org/).
+Install the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows/) NuGet package as a reference to your Blazor application from [NuGet.org](https://www.nuget.org/).
 ![Blazor_step3](htmlconversion_images/blazor_step3.png)

-Step 4: Create a new cs file named ExportService under Data folder and include the following namespaces in the file.
+Create a new cs file named ExportService under Data folder and include the following namespaces in the file.
 ![Blazor_step4](htmlconversion_images/blazor_step4.png)

 {% highlight c# tabtitle="C#" %}